mmerveunlu/PaperDiary/PaperDiary.md

 * [ Neural  machine  translation  by jointly  learning  to  align  and  translate](https://arxiv.org/pdf/1409.0473.pdf)
     * Previous models: RNN encoder-decoder
         * An encoder reads the input into a vector c
 	* A decoder predicts the next word given the context vector c and previously generated words
     * Proposed model: Bidirectional RNN encoder-decoder
         * Encoder: BiRNN.
 Annotation of each word is the concatenation of the forward and backward hidden states
 	* Decoder: BiRNN.
 	    * The probability is conditioned on a distinct vector c_i for each target word y_i
             * A vector c_i depends on a sequence of annotations, each annotation contains information about the whole input sequence
 	    * Alignment model: score is based on the RNN hidden state and the annotation of the input sentence
     * Experiment: WMT'14 English-French

+* [Pointing the Unknown Words] (https://arxiv.org/abs/1603.08148)
+    * Proposed method: Attention based model with two softmax layers to deal with rare/unknown words
+    * Baseline: Neural Translation Modeul with attention
+    * Pointer Softmax (PS):
+        * can predict whether it is necessary to use the pointing
+	* can point any location of the context sequence (length varies)
+	* Two softmax Layer :
+	    * Shortlist Layer: Typical softmax layer with shortlist
+	    * Location Layer: Pointer network, points location in the context
+	* At each time step, if the model chooses the shortlist layer a word is generated; if the model chooses the location layer a context word's location is obtained.
+	    * A switching network to decide with layer to use, a binary variable trained MLP
+    * Experiments: Summarization with Gigaword, Translation wirh Europarl
+    * Slight imporevements on both tasks

 ## Text Summarization